Gaudi-UFBA/ethereum-dapp-react-model/README.md

 ## Folder structure

-After the steps, your project should look like this:
+After the steps above, your project should look like this:

 ```
-react-model/
+ethereum-dapp-react-model/
   node_modules/
   public/
     favicon.ico